miptleha/bubble-sort/README.md

 This is set of console applications.
 Currently write for [Python](python/main.py), [C#](csharp/Program.cs), [C++](cpp/main.cpp), [JavaScript](js/main.js).
 All code written and run under [Visual Studio Code](https://code.visualstudio.com/) (with required compilers and extensions) in Windows 10.
+If possible, compiled debug and release (with optimization) versions of executable files.
+Run on Acer Swift 3 with Core-i5.

 ## Time of execution
 Measure [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) for integer array with 10000 elements.
 Changing elements is done in a function to measure the function call.
-If possible, compiled debug and release (with optimization) versions of executable files.
-Run on Acer Swift 3 with Core-i5 on Windows 10.

 |Language|Compiler|Time of execution (seconds)| Time with optimization (seconds)|
 |-|-|-|-|